-There are various setups on the product, product-site, technical sheets and stock management rules that define exactly when and how the quality control process will function within Sage Enterprise.
+There are various setups on the product, product-site, technical sheets and stock management rules that define exactly when and how the quality control process will function within Sage X3.

 As the production tracking records are being processed, the product status code is being set to Q. Again, based on the stock management rules certain transactions cannot be performed with Q status products.